No products in the cart.

 Expressions at a Glance

 Below is an overview of the Islamic expressions used in this article and a summary of the meaning.
 These expressions originate in the Arabic language, so I’ve included their spelling in Arabic for you to copy-paste.
+Learning the Arabic alphabet will greatly help you with the correct pronunciation of Arabic words.

 |Islamic Expression||Arabic (Arabic Script)||Meaning / Usage|